Proteuzada/Peak-Enhancer-Menu/README.md

     Download and install the mod using a mod loader like Thunderstore or r2modman.

     BepInEx is required for this ModMenu to function.
-The mod manager will typically handle this installation for you.
+The mod manager will typically handle this installation for you or you can simple navigate into plugins folder in BepInEx

+    Your Directory\BepInEx\plugins and paste .dll into

 📖 How to Use